 The difference between checking accounts and savings accounts is that the former is typically used to pay recurring bills or common expenses, while savings accounts are used to keep emergency funds and earn interest on your savings over time.
 Most savings accounts have a monthly limit of six transactions.
 With checking accounts, there are rarely any limits in place.

-Not all checking accounts earn interest and the ones that do earn a considerably low APY.
-If you’re looking to make your money grow over time without assuming the potential risks of investing, a high yield savings account is a better option.
+Not all checking accounts earn interest and the ones that do earn considerably low APY rates.
+If you’re looking to make your money grow over time without assuming the potential risks of investing, a high-interest savings account is a better option.